Gluten Free Foodie’s Guide to Tokyo

 Sushi

 Sushi can be one of the easiest options for gluten free, that is if you’re not too sensitive.
 I have read that sometime sushi restaurants cook their rice with vinegar that could have malt.
 I didn’t have any issues, but you may need to look for specifically gluten free spots if you are.
-I found a handful of places that confirmed fully gluten free: Kura Sushi, Otsuna Sushi, 이타마에 스시하나레 HANARE-긴자, Onodera.
+I found a handful of places that confirmed fully gluten free: Kura Sushi, 이타마에 스시하나레 HANARE-긴자, Onodera.

 Teppanyaki